Entropicsky/mycursorrules/global.md

 ## Project Understanding and Documentation

 ### Documentation Management
 VERY IMPORTANT.
-YOU ARE AN AGENT THAT HAS INCREDIBLE CAPABILITIES, BUT POOR LONG-TERM.
-MEMORY.
+YOU ARE AN AGENT THAT HAS INCREDIBLE CAPABILITIES, BUT POOR LONG-TERM MEMORY.
 THIS SYSTEM IS MEANT TO HELP SUPPLEMENT YOUR LONG-TERM MEMORY.
 USE IT SO THAT YOU CAN ALWAYS UNDERSTAND THE CURRENT STATE OF THIS PROJECT AND SO THAT NEW AGENTS CAN JOIN THE PROJECT AND DO THE SAME:

 For each project, create and maintain an `agent_notes` folder containing:

-- **project_checklist.md**: Continuously updated plan with steps, progress, and status
+- **project_checklist.md**: Continuously updated plan with steps, progress, and status.
 - **notebook.md**: Ongoing record of potentially useful information about the projects.
 Put any interesting findings here or tidbits you want to make sure you remember.
 - **agentnotes.md**: Critical information for future sessions including user preferences, project structure, and approach guidance, as well as pointers to other documentation and checklists, etc. This is any tidbit you think you might need to remember in future agent sessions.
 - Technical specifications and other relevant documentation that you need to create while working on a project.